 With Western and Nepali owners, you can be assured of comfort, cleanliness and great hospitality.
 Many seasoned travellers have said this is 'the best view in the world'.

-You can of course hike up, but taxis are available at a moderate price, and buses run during daylight hours.
-12 months agoAnswered by Juliette via WorldNomads.com
+You can of course hike up, but taxis are available at a moderate price, and buses run during daylight hours. over 1 year agoAnswered by Juliette via WorldNomads.com